-Florida College is a private, nonprofit school in a suburban setting in Temple Terrace, Florida.
-Florida College was founded in 1944 and enrolls 508 undergrads and no graduate students.
-Florida College provides on-campus housing for up to 669 students.
-The majority of students live on campus.
-On the weekends, about 75% of students stay on-campus and participate in campus events and social life.
+Florida College is a private, nonprofit school in the suburban setting of Temple Terrace, Florida.
+Florida College was founded in 1944 and currently enrolls around 516 students per year year, including 516 undergrads.
+Florida College provides housing for up to 608 students.
+Most students live in off campus housing, and 85% of students spend their weekends on campus.

 Planning to play sports?
 Florida College has many options for athletes.
 See them all and learn more about life at Florida College on the Student Life page.